duchene/modadclocks/README.md

 -----------------------------
 It is strongly recommended to use qualitative checks of models using graphical analyses.
 This section uses the results in example_run_and_results/results.Rdata to graph different components for assessing clock model adequacy using posterior predictive simulations.

 The following script shows a simple example to explore the branch wise posterior predictive p-values.
 It requires to have the tree loaded.
 In this case we will use the original simulated tree, but ususally the tree with the median posterior branching times would be appropriate.
+In blue we will colour the branches with good accuracy, and in green the branches that have poor accuracy.

 ```coffee
 tr <- read.tree("chrono.tre")